Samuel Harsnett: Death and commemoration

 Towards the end of his life he fell ill, signing his will on 13 February 1631, to which he signed a codicil on 18 May, and taking the waters at Bath in April of that year.
 He died at Moreton-in-Marsh while returning from Bath on 25 May 1631 and his body took ten days to return to Chigwell.
 He was buried at St Mary's Church, Chigwell alongside his wife and daughter, both named Thomasine who had both died in 1601.
-A brass of Harsnett can be found in St Mary's Church, Chigwell, although it has been moved from its original position over his grave.
+A memorial brass of Harsnett can be found in St Mary's Church, Chigwell, although it has been moved from its original position over his grave.
 The image on the brass is believed to be a true representation of him and he most likely sat for it shortly before his death.
-It has been suggested that it is of Flemish origin but, because of the similarities it bears to the brass of Sir John Filmer in East Sutton, Kent, it is now believed to be by Edward Marshall.
+It has been suggested that it is of Flemish origin but, because of the similarities it bears to the brass of Edward Filmer in St Peter's and St Paul's Church, East Sutton, Kent, it is now believed to be by Edward Marshall.
 His epitaph on the brass reads: